OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 By default, snippets that you open in Script Lab are saved to your browser cache or local storage.
 To save a snippet permanently, select **Copy** and paste the resulting clipboard content into a new .yml file.
 Use this to share snippets with colleagues or provide code for community sites, such as Stack Overflow.

 To import a snippet into Script Lab, select **Import** from the menu and paste in the complete YAML for the snippet.
-If you have saved the YAML as a [GitHub gist](https://gist.github.com/), you can paste a link to the gist instead.
+If you've saved the YAML as a [GitHub gist](https://gist.github.com/), you can paste a link to the gist instead.

 ## Supported clients